-APR is a multi-semester process in which an academic unit conducts a self-study and writes a report that is then reviewed by the provost's office, dean, college administrators, and a team of peer reviewers.
+Academic Program Review is a multi-semester process in which an academic unit conducts a self-study and writes a report that is then reviewed by the provost's office, dean, college administrators, and a team of peer reviewers.
 During the self-study process, the academic unit identifies the mission, goals, and student learning outcomes for its degree programs.
-The unit, with help from the Office of Institutional Research and Assessment (OIRA), uses a variety of data sources to measure whether goals and outcomes are being achieved.
-These results are used to create action plans for the ultimate purpose of strengthening the program and improving student learning and success.
-Once the self-study is completed, the unit writes an APR report, which is reviewed by a team of peer reviewers as well as the Associate Provosts for Undergraduate and Graduate Education, the dean, and OIRA staff.
+The unit, with help from the Office of Institutional Research and Effectiveness (OIRE), uses a variety of data sources to measure whether goals and outcomes are being achieved and uses the findings of the self-study to develop new goals and action plans that support the strategic directions of the unit.